jackpal/picasawebuploader/README.md

 Attention: This script is obsolete for Windows and Mac
 ------------------------------------------------------

-It looks like Google Picassa for Windows and Mac now comes with a back up tool that performs the same functionality as this script.
+It looks like Google Picasa for Windows and Mac now comes with a back up tool that performs the same functionality as this script.
 If you are using a Windows or Macintosh system, you probably should look into using the official Google tool instead.
 See [Picasa](http://picasa.google.com/).

 For more details, read this unofficial blog post describing the